toby-j-77/BoM_temperature_viewer_app/README.md

-This app provides a quick and easy way to plot and visualise BoM data, but does clean or perform any analysis on the data apart from running a simple linear regression if the options **Yes** is selected for the option **Display Linear Trendline?
-(Overwrites Running Average For Complete Timeseries).** The plots generated in this app are user friendly and can be used in a wide range of scenarios from teaching to exploring temperature patterns in a desired region.
+This app provides a quick and easy way to plot and visualise BoM data, but does clean or perform any analysis on the data apart from running a simple linear regression if the options **Yes** is selected for the option **Display Linear Trendline?.** The plots generated in this app are user friendly and can be used in a wide range of scenarios from teaching to exploring temperature patterns in a desired region.

 ## Creating the app